Paloja2017/UFC-Report-in-Power-BI/README.md

 - The use of toltip for maximum use of the space of the canvas
 - The use of drillthrough and drilldown for maximum use of the canvas space
 - Refreshing them once a week - every Monday

+## Visualizations:

+  The report is single paged and intended for ease of use.
+We are measuring five metrics: Fare Amount, Average Trips Amount, Count of Trips, Tip Amount and Total Amount in single page - you can change the metrics in the slicer down right, also we have a slicer down left for selecting the years you want to analyze.
+When you click a particular metrics slicer down right, that BAN number which is measured is highlighted.
+For the color I have choose #7B88BF to be in harmony with the fictional company logo.

 - Created a new workspace named Fatjan Paloja Fabric_Test and selected a trial of Microsoft Fabric for 60 days.
   <br />